hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/transforming.rst

 This ensures that the pivot point can be more freely placed and always moves with the transformed geometry.

 .. tip::
-   For even more control, assign a shortcut to the Set Pivot to “Surface” menu operator.
+   For even more control, assign a shortcut to the Set Pivot to "Surface" menu operator.
    This way the pivot can be placed on any point on a surface, similar to placing the 3D Cursor.